refresh-harmony-panda/harmonypanda/README.md

 # harmonypanda
-Prototype of my small project
+Prototype of our small project